Curtain Theatre: History

 The Lord Chamberlain's Men departed the Curtain when the Globe Theatre, which they built to replace the Theatre, was ready for use in 1599.
 For seven years Henry Lanman (owner of the Curtain) had an agreement with James Burbage (owner of the Theatre) that all profit would be shared between them.
 This deal is how many believe Lanman was able to afford to open the Curtain, the rest is all very unclear.
 J. Leeds Barroll focuses in Shakespeare studies: An annual gathering of Research, Criticism and Reviews on the fact that Henry Lanman had offered the Curtain as an easer to James Burbage, proprietor of the Theatre.
-Thereby, he assumes that Lanman’s business, the Curtain, must have been doing as well as Burbage’s business, the Theatre, since both, Lanman and Burbage, had agreed on a pooling arrangement for seven years in 1585, to pool profits.
-As far as is known, Lanman ran the Curtain as a private concern for the first phase of its existence; He died in 1606 and it is assumed by Edmund Chambers that the theatre had been re-arranged into a shareholder’s enterprise before his death at some point.
+Thereby, he assumes that Lanman's business, the Curtain, must have been doing as well as Burbage's business, the Theatre, since both, Lanman and Burbage, had agreed on a pooling arrangement for seven years in 1585, to pool profits.
+As far as is known, Lanman ran the Curtain as a private concern for the first phase of its existence; he died in 1606 and it is assumed by Edmund Chambers that it had been re-arranged into a shareholder's enterprise before his death at some point.
 Thomas Pope, one of the Lord Chamberlain's Men, owned a share in the Curtain and left it to his heirs in his last will and testament in 1603.
 King's Men member John Underwood did the same in 1624.
-The fact that both of these shareholders belonged to Shakespeare's company may indicate that the re-organization of the Curtain occurred when the Lord Chamberlain's Men were acting there.
-Otherwise, it would be very unwise of Burbage to pool profits if he did better in the first place.
+The fact that both of these shareholders belonged to Shakespeare's company may indicate that the re-organization of the Curtain occurred when the Lord Chamberlain's Men were acting there; otherwise, it would have been very unwise of Burbage to pool profits if he was doing better in the first place.
 Thus, the suggestion is given that both proprietors were doing equal business.
 Burbage's father James had shares in the theatre at the time of his death.

-The London theatres, including the Curtain, were closed for much of the period from September 1592 to April 1594 due to the bubonic plague.
+The London theatres, including the Curtain, were closed for much of the period from September 1592 to April 1594 due to outbreaks of bubonic plague.
 In 1597, people wrote to the local magistrates' court demanding that no plays take place at the Curtain or the Theatre that year.
 The Curtain was named in John Stow's Survey of London in 1598, but was not listed in the 1603 edition.
-In 1600, the Privy Council tried unsuccessfully to shut down the Curtain theatre, and in 1603, the Curtain became the playhouse of Queen Anne's Men (formerly known as Worcester's Men, and formerly at the Rose Theatre, where they'd played Heywood's A Woman Kill'd With Kindness in February of that year).
+In 1600, the Privy Council tried unsuccessfully to shut down the Curtain theatre, and in 1603 the Curtain became the playhouse of Queen Anne's Men (formerly known as Worcester's Men, and formerly at the Rose Theatre, where they'd played Heywood's A Woman Kill'd With Kindness in February of that year).
 In 1607, The Travels of the Three English Brothers, by Rowley, Day, and Wilkins, was performed at the Curtain.

-The Curtain was in use from 1577 until at least 1624, after which its ultimate fate is obscure as there is no record of it after 1627.
-The reasons for its closure are not known.
+The Curtain was in use from 1577 until at least 1624, after which its ultimate fate, and date of eventual closure, is not known, as there is no record of it after 1627.